 One of the most dramatic and visually spectacular events on the Scottish calendar, the Royal Edinburgh Military Tattoo is a spectacle like no other.
 The Military Tattoo is the largest outdoor event in Edinburgh, with a worldwide TV audience of over 100 million.
 More than 200, 000 visitors attend the show at the spellbinding Edinburgh Castle each year to witness massed pipe and drum displays and performances from groups that hail from over 30 countries.
 In addition to the piping, all kinds of music, ceremony, theatre and dance are on display.
 This is Scotland at its most epic!

 The Royal National Mòd is Scotland’s foremost Gaelic festival.
-Each year, different destinations host the Mòd and 2020 would have been hosted in Inverness.
+Each year, different destinations host the Mòd and 2021 was due to have been hosted in Inverness.
 It’s a nine-day festival featuring the Gaelic language, literature, poetry and music!
 During the festival, daily competitions take place are the winners are invited to perform at the festive cèilidh (a special type of party in Scotland and Ireland) each evening.
 It’s a real celebration of Scotland’s Gaelic roots!

 St Andrew’s Day is Scotland’s official national day.
 On 30 November, Scots get together to celebrate the country’s patron saint.
 The day also marks the beginning of the winter season and the celebrations like Hogmanay and Burns Night that come along with it!
 On St Andrew’s Day, a number of events take place across Scotland.
 Visit the seaside town of St Andrews, Oban’s Winter Festival, and Edinburgh to experience the best festivities.
 St Andrew’s Day is a celebration of Scottish heritage so look forward to great Scottish music, dancing and food!